-Prior to the closing of this offering, we will enter a registration rights agreements with DB Holdings and Gulfport under which we will grant DB Holdings and Gulfport certain demand and "piggyback" registration rights.
-For more information regarding this agreement, see "Shares Eligible for Future Sale- Registration Rights" on page 146 of this prospectus.
+We have entered into a registration rights agreement with DB Holdings and an investor rights agreement with Gulfport.
+Under these agreements, each of DB Holdings and Gulfport has certain demand and "piggyback" registration rights.
+For more information regarding this agreement, see "Shares Eligible for Future Sale-Registration Rights" on page 146 of this prospectus.